Mission - Vision - Values

 - Continue to pursue excellence in everything we do

-- Continue to provide effective pastoral care so people (parents and guardians, students and staff) feel comfortable and safe
+- Continue to provide effective pastoral care so people (parents and care givers, students and staff) feel comfortable and safe

-- Continue to foster a sense of pride, ownership, optimism and confidence throughout the College
+- Continue to foster a sense of pride, ownership, optimism and confidence throughout the school

 The Queensland Education Department assumed responsibility for the primary school at the Aboriginal community at Hope Vale in 1972, mainly due to the inability of the Lutheran Church to supply teachers.
 From this move, the possibility of a Lutheran school in North Queensland was discussed informally in many circles.